nikolas4175-godaddy/eng-ref-wc-blocks-integration/src/content/docs/reference/02-Advanced Integrations/Payment Integration/index.md

 ---
 title: Payment Integration
-description: A guided summary of our approach to WC Cart/Checkout block integration.
+description: A summary of our approach to WC Cart/Checkout block integration.
 ---

 Woo has implemented their own abstract class and several registration/integration methods specifically to help streamline payment method integration with their Cart and Checkout blocks.